Best Things to Do inTokyo – Itinerary 2 Days

 Ainnelise Niyvold Liundbye UPDATED: 01 JAN 2020

-We have made an itinerary covering some of the absolute top sights in Tokyo – tweaking it with a few of our favourite spots – for the 2 days.
+We suggest an itinerary covering some of the absolute top sights in Tokyo – tweaking it with a few of our favourite spots – for 2 full days in the Japanese capital.
 If you have more time, you can of course easily stretch the itinerary over more days.
-Our 2 days in Tokyo itinerary is based on our own best experiences and some of the alluring places and things we discovered to see and do during our stay.

-If you have 3 full days in Tokyo, you can also use our 3-day itinerary for Tokyo.
+If you have 3 full days in Tokyo, you can also check out our 3-day itinerary for Tokyo.

 DAY 1: Best things to do in Tokyo – Itinerary 2 days